LaunchCodeEducation/lchs/src/assignments/flask-game.rst

 =========================

 In :ref:`Assignment #3 <console-game>`, you and a partner designed a simple game app that ran in the console.
-This was a great step in creating your own complete program from start to finish.
+This was good practice for creating a complete program from start to finish.

 Now that you have some Flask experience, your team can move the game out of the